-In addition to lacking any recognition that theft was wrong, the in home caregiver told the judge she intended to return to the same line of work, in home caregiving, assuming release by the court.
-I addressed the judge with a summary of information written in the victim’s statement.
+In addition to lacking any recognition that theft was wrong, the in-home caregiver told the judge she intended to return to the same line of work, in-home caregiving, assuming release by the court.
+I addressed the judge with a summary of the information written in the victim’s statement.
 Not only did I express concern about the vulnerability of trusting older adults but also that this individual should not be allowed to return to the same line of work or be involved at all with vulnerable populations of the elderly or children.
-The judge agreed and placed the individual on a timed probation with no employment in the caregiving industry for a period of time.
+The judge agreed and placed the individual on timed probation with no employment in the caregiving industry for a period of time.

 As uncomfortable as it may be, I believe there is a duty to report these issues so they do not occur again to another vulnerable older adult.
 Elder abuse events are significant personally and financially.
 Another client of mine lost his home because of sending cash available from a second mortgage to Canadian lottery companies.
 He eventually became unable to pay his mortgage and monthly bills that exceeded his monthly income.

 Another client, somewhat superstitious, wrote 200 checks in a single day, emptying her bank account, to psychics and charities promising winnings or reporting that they badly needed donations.
 Her response was that she felt bad about the starving children and abused animals and that the psychics told her that if she didn’t send them money horrible events would occur in her life.